706-722-9011

 Drugs that affect the liver: Gotu kola contains things that may hurt a person's liver, and taking it along with some other medications that also can harm the liver may cause liver damage.

-Diabetes medications: In animal studies, gotu kola seems to increase blood sugar levels.
+Diabetes medications: In animal studies, gotu kola seems to lower blood sugar levels.
 People with diabetes should not take gotu kola without first talking to their doctor.

 Diuretics (water pills): Gotu kola seems to act like a diuretic, meaning it helps the body get rid of excess fluid.
 Taking diuretic medications and gotu kola could cause your body to lose too much fluid, upsetting the balance of electrolytes you need.
 The same is true of taking gotu kola with herbs that have diuretic effects, such as green tea, astragalus, or gingko.